 Loans and advances also include lease, trade and other receivables.
+Other positions represent derivatives and other demand deposits.

 Collateral

 Recognition of credit collateral

 Collateral Management is integrated in Underwriting Processes department of Credit Risk divisions.
 The Bank's Collateral Management Policy defines, among other things, uniform valuation standards for credit collateral.
 It ensures that the credit risk decision processes are standardised with respect to accepted collateral values.